Students are responsible for paying all charges in full or making appropriate arrangements by the published fall semester due dates listed below.

 - Returning Undergraduate

-Students attending a program with terms may make 3 payments per academic year, and students in a semester program may make 2 payments per academic year.
+Students may make two payments per academic year.
 The fall due dates for each program are listed above.
 Please refer to your invoice for future due dates.

 Students may choose to pay the annual amount due in convenient monthly payments.
-This option is available through Tuition Management Systems (TMS).
+This option is available through jwuLink.
 There is an enrollment fee to participate.
 Most plans are essentially interest free, but some accounts may incur late fees, reinstatement fees or other fees.
-Students interested in this option must contract with TMS and pay the first payment, in addition to the enrollment fee, by the fall published due dates listed above.
+Students interested in this option must contract with Nelnet Campus Commerce and pay the first payment, in addition to the enrollment fee, by the fall published due dates listed above.

 William D. Ford Federal Direct Parent Loan Program for Undergraduate Students (PLUS)

 The Direct PLUS Program provides loans to parents of dependent students to attend college.
 PLUS borrowers do not have to demonstrate need, but must not have an adverse credit history.
 All students must complete the Free Application for Federal Student Aid (FAFSA) if their parents plan to borrow a PLUS Loan.
 The parent must also complete the Direct PLUS Master Promissory Note (MPN); an MPN can be completed online.
 In addition the parent must indicate how much they want to borrow.
 Repayment of this loan will begin within 30 days of the time the loan is fully disbursed annually, or the borrower can contact the Department of Education to request a deferment.
 The borrowing limit is the total cost of attendance, minus any financial aid being received.

 Private loans, also known as alternative loans, are used by students and families to bridge the gap between the cost of education and the financial aid award.
 These loans are for credit-worthy borrowers and are not based on financial need.
 See Private Loans for more information.